lokmeinmatz/Scylla-Container/README.md

 4)  Send a http POST request

 #### Sample input files:
-In folder _requestData_ there are sample files to simulate a request from PetriSim:
+In folder _requestData_ there are sample files to simulate a request from SimuBridge:
   - BPMN-File: _pizza_1.bpmn_
   - Parameter-File: _pizza1.json_